Welthungerhilfe/ChildGrowthMonitor/FAQ.md

 ## Is the decision-making process transparent?

 We think it is very important that decisions that are supported by artificial intelligence are especially transparent.
-This is one of the reasons why we are licensing all our code under GPLv3.
+This is one of the reasons why we are licensing most of our code under GPLv3.
 Also our algorithms provides results (height,weight,arm- and head-circumference) that can be manually measured and therefore verified (and improved) by humans.
 Feedback on scan quality and therefore reliability of the predicted results is also very important.

 ## Where do you get the money to build a product like this?

-Currently we are funded by donations, mostly of large companies.
-Additionally Microsoft provides cloud services and experts.
+Currently we are funded by donations, mostly of large companies and development agencies.
+Previously, donors like Microsoft provided cloud services and human expertrise.
 Eventually we want to build this into a sustainable non-profit social business.

 Also we are accepting your donation: https://www.welthungerhilfe.org/child-growth-monitor/